Sexual Assault Defense Attorney in Utah

 Punishment for Sexual Assault

-Furthermore, sexual assault charges carry minimum prison sentences of up to six years and include the possibility of a life sentence or even (unless you were a minor at the time) of life without parole.
+Furthermore, sexual assault charges carry minimum prison sentences of up to six years and include the possibility of a life sentence or even (unless you were a minor at the time)life without parole.
 While six years is the minimum, 10 to 15 years are more common and that’s just as a starting point.

 Combined, these punishments make sexual assault an incredibly serious charge.
 If your defense gets mismanaged even slightly, a mistake that took only seconds to make could end up costing you decades.